jdtsmith/indent-bars/README.md

 - Bar colors can blend with the frame background to reduce intrusiveness.
 - Bar appearance is highly configurable: width, position within the character, vertical fill/blank pattern, even zigzag (see [examples](examples.md)).
 - Bars have optional depth-based coloring, with a customizable cyclical color palette.
-- Properly handles font size changes.
+- Font size changes are handled automatically.
-- Current-depth bar highlighting with bar color and/or appearance changes.
+- Fast current-depth bar highlighting with bar color and/or appearance changes.
 - Blank line support.
-- Optional tree-sitter support, for context-aware bar depth in strings and wrapped entities like function arguments.
+- Optional tree-sitter support, for context-aware bar depth in strings, wrapped entities like function arguments, and top level blank lines.

 # FAQ's